 We are a proud supporter of the program and hope you will be too!

-Food Works Craft Catering has partnered with Mealshare to provide one meal to someone in need for every person who attends your event.
+Food Works Craft Catering has partnered with Mealshare to provide one meal to someone in need for every certified mealshare item within our office catering fare program.

 At Mealshare, they believe that everyone deserves the right to eat.
 Unfortunately, youth and kids are the most vulnerable individuals and too often find themselves in situations where they are not able to get adequate nutrition.
 If we provide meals, education, and holistic support to these individuals when they are young, there’s a much better chance that they will be able to pull themselves out of whatever destructive cycles or issues they’re facing.
 Mealshare supports youth today, because they will support the world tomorrow.